meltingscales/rivers-of-iron-mc/scripts/pyautogui/doc/NOTES.md

 # Notes about pyautogui MultiMC Testing

+"xvfb with mesa should work on linux"
+"actually I remember reading a post about dolphin's rendering testing automation, that might have some useful ideas"

 - Use AWS/Jenkins VM/Bare metal Jenkins and poll main branch to see if modpack would work
 - VM with VBox Guest Additions and DirectX support for OpenGL...
     - No OpenGL.
 This means no main menu.
 But, forge loading screen shows.